tnagengast/picas-go/README.md

 # Picas-Go

-An fun lil API that turns text into ASCII art 🎨
+An fun lil API that turns text into ASCII art, like Picasso! 🎨

 ## Notes